BrianMillerS/wine_quality_classification/README.md

 Now with the best model selected, and parameters tuned, we can evaluate the model and see how it performed.
 <br>
 <img src="images/XGB_confusion.png" style>
+ - True Positives (TP): 144
+ - True Positives (TP): 144
+ - False Positives (FP): 25
+ - False Negatives (FN): 27
 <br>

- - The model has an AUC of 0.91, which suggests it has a high accuracy in distinguishing between the classes
+The model has an AUC of 0.91, which suggests it has a high accuracy in distinguishing between the classes
 <br>
 <img src="images/XBG_roc.png" style>
 <br>